 Devils roll past Rangers with 4-goal 2nd period

-Kyle Palmieri and Travis Zajac scored two goals apiece as the visiting New Jersey Devils got four goals in the second period and beat the New York Rangers 6-4 on Saturday night.
-Palmieri scored New Jersey's first goal and the first of two Devils goals in a span of 44 seconds early in the second.
-Fredrik Claesson scored after Palmieri's second goal while Zajac and John Hayden scored in a span of 35 seconds late in the second.
+Kyle Palmieri and Travis Zajac scored two goals apiece as the visiting New Jersey Devils got four goals in the second period and beat the New York Rangers, 6-4, on Saturday night.
+Palmieri scored New Jersey's first goal and the first of two Devils goals in a span of 52 seconds early in the second.
+Fredrik Claesson scored after Palmieri's second goal while Zajac and John Hayden scored in a span of 25 seconds late in the second.

 Zajac added an empty-netter in the final minute of the game.
 New Jersey posted its second straight win and improved to 6-1-2 in its last nine games.
 The Devils also sent the Rangers to their fourth loss in five games.